 Establishment of safety zones for sub-sea installations

-1 This notice provides guidance on the procedures to be followed for applications for the establishment of Safety Zone Orders for sub-sea installations, in accordance with the Petroleum Act 1987 (Sections 22–24).
-Applications for Safety Zone Orders can take up to six months; early application is advisable.
+This notice provides guidance on the procedures to be followed for applying for the establishment of safety zones for sub-sea installations, in accordance with the Petroleum Act 1987 (Sections 22–24).
+Applications can take up to six months before coming into force; early application is advisable.

-3 Applications for the establishment of safety zones for sub-sea installations should be sent (together with the information outlined in Annex 1) to HSE at the address in paragraph 8.
+Applications for the establishment of safety zones for sub-sea installations should be sent to HSE at [email protected] (together with the information outlined in Annex 1).
 HSE will arrange for consultation with other interested parties.

-8 Any queries relating to this notice should be addressed to:
+Any queries relating to this notice should be sent to [email protected]

-This guidance is issued by the Health and Safety Executive.
+This guidance is issued by the Offshore Major Accident Regulator (OMAR).
 Following the guidance is not compulsory and you are free to take other action.
-But if you do follow the guidance you will normally be doing enough to comply with the law.
-Health and safety inspectors seek to secure compliance with the law and may refer to this guidance as illustrating good practice
+But if you do follow the guidance, you will normally be doing enough to comply with the law.
+Inspectors seek to secure compliance with the law and may refer to this guidance as illustrating good practice.

 - Name of the installation and field.